jlprince21/card_catalog/README.md

 # Arguments

 This app takes a minimum of one command line argument before it will perform any action beyond simply terminating.
+This section is divided into commands  subcommands.

+## Commands

+### Action

-Currently, you can specify one of several actions to use via the `-a` or `--action` flags followed by an action name.
+You can specify one of several actions to use via the `-a` or `--action` command flags followed by an action name.
 For now configuration beyond selecting an action to perform is handled in the `.env` file, see *Configuration*.
 Valid actions are: